raspberrypilearning/zombie-apocalypse-map/en/step_1.md

 Add instructions here.
 These should explain either how the finished project will work, or explain how to interact with the content above.

 ### What you will learn

+You will learn how to display a Google map on a web page, how to add an icon to the map when you click on a location and how to add a description of each location.

 This project covers elements from the following strands of the [Raspberry Pi Digital Making Curriculum](http://rpf.io/curriculum):